HMCS Corner Brook: Construction and career

 The submarine was laid down as HMS Ursula at Cammell Laird's Birkenhead yard on 10 January 1989.
 She was launched on 28 February 1991 and commissioned into the Royal Navy on 8 May 1992.
 Ursula was decommissioned on 16 October 1994.

 Looking to discontinue the operation of diesel-electric boats, the British government offered to sell Ursula and her sister submarines to Canada in 1993.
 The offer was accepted in 1998.
-The four boats were leased to the Canadians for US$427 million (plus US$98 million for upgrades and alteration to Canadian standards), with the lease to run for eight years; the submarines would then be sold for £1.
+The four boats were leased to Canada for US$427 million (plus US$98 million for upgrades and alteration to Canadian standards), with the lease to run for eight years; the submarines would then be sold for £1.

 Problems were discovered with the piping welds on all four submarines, which delayed the reactivation of ex-Ursula and her three sisters.
-The former Ursula was handed over to the Canadian Forces on 21 February 2003, and commissioned as HMCS Corner Brook on 26 June 2003.
+The former Ursula was handed over to the Canadian Forces on 21 February 2003, and commissioned as HMCS Corner Brook on 29 June 2003.

 Royal Canadian Navy

 After commissioning, Corner Brook was deployed on the east coast of Canada, based out of Halifax, Nova Scotia.
 During a refit in 2006, elevated levels of lead were detected aboard the submarine; they were believed to come from the lead-brick ballast blocks used aboard Corner Brook.
 Between October 2006 and January 2008, Corner Brook was active for only 81 days.
-The submarine participated in NATO exercise 'Noble Mariner' during May 2007.
+The submarine participated in NATO exercise Noble Mariner during May 2007.
 During the exercise, which occurred in the Baltic region, Corner Brook successfully closed with the aircraft carrier HMS Illustrious without being detected.
 The submarine returned to Canada, and in August, she participated in Operation Nanook, a sovereignty exercise held in and around Iqaluit and the Baffin Island coastal and Hudson Strait areas.
-That year, Corner Brook participated in the NATO exercise "Noble Warrior", marking the first time in 15 years that a Canadian submarine had been present in European waters.
+That year, Corner Brook participated in the NATO exercise Noble Warrior, marking the first time in 15 years that a Canadian submarine had been present in European waters.

 In February 2008, Corner Brook departed from Halifax during a snowstorm for a three-month deployment to the Caribbean Sea.
 As part of the deployment, the submarine operated with the United States Joint Interagency Task Force South, which attempts to counter drug trafficking, people smuggling and piracy in the region.
 Corner Brook returned to Halifax in May.

-In January 2009, Corner Brook was the 'target' for submarine detection exercises performed by HMCS Halifax and Montréal.
+In January 2009, Corner Brook was the target for submarine detection exercises performed by HMCS Halifax and Montréal.
 This was followed by a four-week, multi-ship training exercise in the North Atlantic during February and March, then participation in the UNITAS multinational exercise off Florida during late April and early May.
 During August, the submarine was involved in Operation Nanook 2009 conducting covert surveillance patrols in the vicinity of Baffin Island.